-The study concluded that increase in lending interest rate has a significant decrease in domestic private investment and 64.39% of would predict private at 5% significance level.
-The study recommended that government should decrease the lending interest rate into so as to increase the domestic private investment in Kenya, since there is a significant positive relationship between the domestic private investment on economic growth.
+The study concluded that increase in real interest rate has a significant decrease in domestic private investment and 64.76% of it would predict domestic private investment at 5% significance level.
+The study recommended that government should decrease the real interest rate that goes into the economy so as to increase the domestic private investment in Kenya.
+Since there is a significant positive relationship between the domestic private investment on economic growth there is need for the government to devise policies aimed at reducing real interest rate to an investment- friendly level.